-Safety and Security recommends that all students, faculty, and staff log into their MyCSM Account and click on CSM Alert to add their cell phone to the CSM Emergency Notification System.
+All students, faculty and staff are automatically added to the CSM Emergency Notification System.
 This technology allows for cell phones to be notified first in the event of an emergency.
 Any contact information provided will be kept secure and will be used only for emergency notification purposes.

-The Safety and Security Department will also post CSM Alerts on desktop computers, MyCSM, the Safety, and Security website, CSM Social Media Sites, as well as send campus-wide emails to all students, faculty, and staff.
+The Safety and Security Department will also post CSM Alerts on desktop computers, MyCSM, the Safety and Security website, CSM Social Media Sites, as well as send campus-wide emails to all students, faculty, and staff.
 This multi-tiered system is designed with the intention of reaching every person on campus in the event of an emergency.